 If you have been injured in an accident in Texas, you may be wondering how much you can sue for in a personal injury lawsuit.
 The answer is not simple, as many factors can affect the compensation you may receive.
 This article will explore the damages that can be awarded in a personal injury lawsuit in Texas and how they are calculated.
+An experienced personal injury lawyer in Houston can provide invaluable assistance in navigating these complexities and ensuring you receive the compensation you deserve.

-Non-economic or general damages are the intangible losses a person experiences due to their injury.
+Non-economic or general damages are the intangible losses a person experiences due to an injury.
 These damages are meant to compensate the victim for their physical and emotional pain and suffering.
 Non-economic damages can include:

 The amount of damages awarded in a personal injury lawsuit is determined by a jury or a judge, depending on the type of trial.
 In Texas, if the case goes to trial, a jury will determine the damages to be awarded.
 However, if both parties agree, a judge can decide the case.